tuvabjornberg/IOOPM-project-Minnesmastarna/proj/individual_reflections.md

 Biggest fail was probably sitting way too long trying to get the linked list integration to work, when I should just have published an issue and let others take a look at it instead.
 As I mentioned earlier, getting a fresh perspective on the problem when you have been staring at the code for hours usually works better.
 My biggest win might be getting the ```refmem.c```-file to actually work with the object-scanner and default destructor at an earlier stage of the project, but of course changes were made later, but it was something we struggled with a lot in the beginning.

 ## Theo Karlsson
+I do think I work fine in a team but I work better when the team is together rather than working alone.
+I always prefer working in school together with everybody because then everything that needs to be done becomes much clearer to see and understand.

+The way I should adapt to work better is to communicate better with my team on how I prefer to work on the project so that the time and effort I need to put in is the same as my team.
+I always feel it is better to work together because that makes asking questions and getting answers for all my questions easier and my team's questions too.
+A motivation for me is working together and understanding the assignment, and sometimes it takes longer for me to do so than others and that’s why the start of the assignment was hard for me.
+The solution is ofcourse communication with my team, and a demotivation is feeling that I don’t understand what we are doing and all the members of my team do understand it.

+Estimation of how long a task will take is hard for me because when I first get an assignment I first have to count in the start of the project and usually it takes some time for me to get started with something, but when everything with a task is understood it goes much faster to finish the project.
+The role that I want to play in a team is usually right now not a leader role because I feel it’s difficult to know what needs to be done for the project.
+I like to know what to do or just have a clear path of what needs to be done, almost like we have done in Trello for this project.
+I like to work in a group but for this project specifically I feel that 6 people in the project is too many as the project is not a big task if you look past the reports that need to be written.
+I feel like working in such a big group hasn’t benefited me the best way and I prefer to work in pairs or in a group of 3 or 4 people.
+So I much preferred working during the Inluppar because then it felt more hands on and you worked closer with your team that you have.
+Logging the time I have put down has been easy and effective as I only have written up the date and time I started and time I finished.
+I also commented what part of the project I was working on during the time that I logged.

+The biggest problem I encountered was when working with merch_storage.
+The file leaked and hade invalid reads which me and another team member worked on for two days straight without coming any closer, or so we thought.
+The biggest win was that I actually recognised the problem after debugging but didn’t know how to fix it, but I fixed parts of it after testing with different solutions.